pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m57/index.md

 ### 100 new resources in the Azure Native provider

 We shipped 3 new versions of the Azure Native provider (1.10.0, 1.9.0, and 1.8.0) that collectively added 100 new resources that you can manage with the Azure Native provider.
-These include new analytics, machine learning, and security capabilities across the breadth of the Azure platform.
+These new provider versions give you full access to the new resources and services announced at [Microsoft Build 2021](https://news.microsoft.com/build-2021-book-of-news/), including new analytics, machine learning, and security capabilities across the Azure platform.

 [See the full list](https://github.com/pulumi/pulumi-azure-native/blob/v1.10.0/CHANGELOG.md)